Contact Sussex Damp Experts Now to Speak With an Expert.

 Our damp proofing treatment experts will precisely assess and identify the severity of the damp problem in your home.
 Our expertise includes specific damp and timber treatments and rotting timber repairs using the most effective procedures to tackle the problem.

-Our experts have received training that meets and exceeds the PCA’s standards (Property Care Association).
+Our experts have received training that meets and exceeds the industry’s standards.
 Our surveyors are Certified Surveyors in Remedial Treatment (CSRT), ensuring the highest level of service to our customers.

 For skilled damp proofing and timber services, call us at 01273 257 765 or send us an email.
 Some benefits of choosing our services: